 The visa can be extended to a second year as long as the holder has spent at least 180 days of the first year in Costa Rica.

-The General Migration and Immigration No 10008 “Law to Attract Workers and Remote Providers of International Services,” legislation was approved some time ago and the minister of immigration targeted the end of October for implementation.
-We’re hoping for January 2022.
+The General Migration and Immigration No 10008 “Law to Attract Workers and Remote Providers of International Services,” legislation was approved over a year ago.